 I round out meals with vegetables and plant foods, rather than focusing on them.
 These foods aren’t the base of my diet.
 Carniflex uses plants as medicinal accoutrements.
 They enhance and provide micronutrition rather than huge caloric boluses.

 I still have a Big Ass Salad quite often.
 I still have steamed broccoli dipped in butter.
 I still like berries and other fruits.
-I don’t shy away from roasted potatoes or a purple sweet potato with lemon turmeric vinaigrette, or butter and cinnamon.
+I don’t shy away from roasted potatoes or a purple sweet potato with butter and cinnamon.

 Romaine lettuce.
 Great source of folate (a tough nutrient for many carnivores, especially those who avoid organ meats), very low in oxalates, an anti-nutrient that would compel carnivore dieters to avoid leafy greens